 I credit having a new deep level of knowledge about food, to dispelling my fear, or obsession with it.
 I started looking at my food as part of my entire wellness, and not even the most impactful (for me).

 Dimensions of Wellness

-The way these dimensions work together are very different for each person.
-Generally we have parts of our wellness that are more or less complete.
-We should compare the wellness of a dimension to only ourselves and we should check in frequently, as they can change naturally throughout the year and seasons.
+The way these dimensions work together is very different for each person.
+Generally, we have parts of our wellness that are more or less complete.
+We should compare the wellness of a dimension to only ourselves, and we should check in frequently, as they can change naturally throughout the year and seasons.
 Certain dimensions are dependent on each other.
-That’s ok, because in life and wellness, nothing is independent totally.
+That’s ok because, in life and wellness, nothing is independent totally.

 Finding Your Wellness Balance

-The truth is we want all areas in our life to be perfect.
+The truth is, we want all areas of our life to be perfect.
 The second truth is, they will NEVER ALL be perfect at the same time.
-The third truth, is that you are putting more PRESSURE on yourself than anyone else.
+The third truth is that you are putting more PRESSURE on yourself than anyone else.
 So let’s try and get comfortable with the relative (not absolute) nature of wellness.
 It’s how the gluten-free cookie crumbles.

 Take a Horse to Water

 It would be unfair if I didn’t mention that all of this takes time, trial, and many errors, to understand the needs of your team members and to adapt to your evolving company culture.
 We failed many times before we succeeded.